3D Scene Creation and Rendering via Rough Meshes: A Lighting Transfer Avenue: Lighting Transfer Network (LighTNet)

 \section{Lighting Transfer Network (LighTNet)}

-This section will start by presenting our revised intrinsic image decomposition formulation in Sec.~\ref{subsec:rid}, which is the core theoretical basis of LighTNet.
-Then, we state how we acquire model training data in Sec.~\ref{subsec:data-const}.
-Finally, we introduce the architecture and objectives of LighTNet in Sec.~\ref{subsec:arch} and Sec.~\ref{subsec:obj}.
+As shown in Fig.~\ref{fig:lightnet}, the goal of LighTNet is to transfer the lighting details from an imperfect shading map $\mathcal{S}'$ to the corresponding image $\mathcal{I}_s$.
+We will start with a brief introduction to the simplified image composition formulation in Sec.~\ref{subsec:rid}, which is the theoretical basis of LighTNet.
+Then, we explain the network architecture in Sec.~\ref{subsec:arch}.
+Finally, in Sec.~\ref{subsec:obj}, we introduce the proposed \emph{Lab Angle Loss} and other involved objectives.